-Achilles tendonopathy (sometimes called achilles tendonitis) is caused by repeated “micro injuries” to the achilles tendon that do not completely heal.
+Achilles tendinopathy (sometimes called achilles tendonitis) is caused by repeated “micro injuries” to the achilles tendon that do not completely heal.

-Achilles tendonopathy develops gradually.
+Achilles tendinopathy develops gradually.
 If you have sudden, severe pain in your achilles tendon you should seek treatment immediately.
 You may have an achilles rupture.

-Acute (suddenly appearing) tendonopathy (or tendonitis) symptoms might include:
+Acute (suddenly appearing) tendinopathy (or tendonitis) symptoms might include:

 - Gradually increasing (over several days) discomfort in and around the back of your ankle

 - Pain when beginning exercise or activity that gradually eases during the activity